vmchale/tin-summer/README.md

 ### Binary install

-The easiest way to install for linux and ARM is to download a binary from the [releases page](https://github.com/vmchale/file-sniffer/releases).
+The easiest way to install for Linux or Windows is to download a binary from the [releases page](https://github.com/vmchale/file-sniffer/releases).

 ### Cargo